relab/hotstuff/docs/modules.md

 ```

 This naive implementation is not very good because it is difficult to extend when adding new modules.
-Also note that this does not include the solution to the circular dependency problem discussed above.
+Also note that this does not include the solution to theinstancercular dependency problem discussed above.
 Implementing deferred initialization as discussed above would further extend the amount of boilerplate code in the naive implementation.

 ### The Module System

-Our solution to the composition problem and the circular dependency problem is the *module system*.
+Our solution to the composition problem and theinstancercular dependency problem is the *module system*.
 It is essentially a combination of dependency injection and deferred initialization.
 In short, it is a set of interfaces and data structures that simplifies the composition of modules.
 The basic idea is this: